Bicol Express is a spicy pork stew cooked in coconut milk which is definitely one of the most popular dishes among Filipinos.

 There is a dispute, though, that is yet to be settled as to the real inventor of this unique dish.
 There are some who says that Bicol Express was actually invented by a Filipino food icon, Cely Kalaw, in her restaurant in Malate, Manila.
 And that it was only inspired by the Bicolano cuisine since Cely is not from Bicol but from Laguna.
 Of course, the Bicolanos are also staking their claim that it is indeed originally from Bicol only known in a different name, Gulay na lada.

-- 500 grams pork belly, cut into bite sizes
+- 1 pound pork belly - cut into bite sizes

 - Add the garlic and onion and cook until limp and aromatic.
 Add the shrimp paste and cook for another minute.